Continued from Musical Adventure #3

 He hoped, The Dreamer (this time the double capitalization is fully justified), that placing small groups of uncontrollable youngsters – us – in a dull environment – the new class – would eventually moderate the first and liven up the second.

-But he was proved wrong – again – because the new class where our small group ended up was not prepared for the kind of ‘exuberance’ that was like a second nature to us, and finally became known as the only class where such excellent school performances were achieved by such a bunch of uncontrollable youths (they usually called us with the Neapolitan equivalent of “hooligans”, which I always resented, because in my opinion, we were not that bad).
+But he was proved wrong – again – because the new class where our small group ended up was totally unprepared for the kind of ‘exuberance’ that was like a second nature to us, and finally became known as the only class where such excellent school performances were achieved by such a bunch of uncontrollable youths (they usually called us with the Neapolitan equivalent of “hooligans”, which I always resented, because in my opinion, we were not that bad).

 No matter your standpoint on educational matters or school life in general, I’ve never seen teachers having so much fun giving lesson to a class like during those last few High School years.